uwplse/Cassius/README.md

 + `bench/fwt.working.rkt`, a file containing the 51 FWTs selected as fitting within VizAssert's supported subset of CSS.

-To produce `reports/specific.html`, `report.rkt` is run in directory `particular-assertions` and takes an additional argument, `bench/fwt/specific.sexp`.
+To produce `reports/specific.html`, `report.rkt` is run in directory `specific-assertions` and takes an additional argument, `bench/fwt/specific.sexp`.
 This file specifies FWT-assertion pairs.
 These assertions are drawn from `bench/assertions/specific.vizassert`.